2013-04-08

 go i a = go (i-1) $! (a*i)

-is used to make sure the accumulator value a
+$! is used to make sure the accumulator value a is strictly evaluated.

 So in Haskell we create a lot of Garbage due to data immutability.